c3lang/c3-web/docs/language-rules/conversion.md

 #### 3. Negation

 1. Resolve the inner operand.
-2. If the type inner type is not a number this is an error.
+2. If the inner type is not a number, then this is an error.
 3. If the inner type is an unsigned integer, cast it to the same signed type.
 4. The type is the type of the result from (3).